Employment Law

 • Availability of comparable work

-In many cases, this can amount to many months of compensation, and in some situations, up to 24 months’ pay under common law.
+💡 Older employees are often entitled to many months of compensation, and in some cases up to 24 months’ pay under common law.

 Advice You Need.
 Compensation You Deserve.